John Steil

 Artist Profile

-I enjoy the outdoors and spend a lot of time there; so the landscapes where I travel, wander, and hike are an obvious source of inspiration.
+I enjoy the outdoors and spend a lot of time there; so the landscapes where I travel, wander, and hike were an early source of inspiration.
 I started to draw in order to better understand what I was seeing, to make myself more observant.
-I also wanted to remind myself of what I saw and to share these places with friends.
+I also wanted to remind myself of what I saw and to share these places.
 It is respect for the places that hosted, humbled, and awed me.
+Most of my landscapes were drawn on paper with watercolour crayons--I fell in love with the vividness and blending ability of watercolour crayons even though they are very time-consuming.

 jjks_websmall.jpg